 It took the genius of Albert Einstein to replace the traditional idea of the gravitational interaction between two bodies by predicting the effects of curved space-time.
-Suddenly, the orbit of Mercury could be explained, and Einstein’s simultaneous prediction of the deflection of star-light at the Sun was confirmed spectacularly during the solar eclipse in 1919.
+Suddenly, the orbit of Mercury could be explained, and Einstein’s simultaneous prediction of the deflection of star-light at the Sun was confirmed spectacularly during the solar eclipse in 1919 by the notable English scientist Arthur Eddington.
 Ever since, scientists have thought of new experiments to test Einstein’s general theory of relativity, as he called his theory of gravity, to ever better precision.
 So far, general relativity has passed all these tests with flying colours and not a single deviation from the theoretical prediction has been found in the experiments.